Sheepyawn/PPP/README.md

 Simple calculator in chapter 6
 ![img](img/2026-04-23-17-07-38.png)

-Superellipse drawn by using the GUI library provided by the book, in chapter 10 exercise 12:
+Superellipses drawn by using the GUI library provided by the book, in chapter 10 exercise 12:
 ![img](img/2026-04-23-17-07-53.png)